 Germany pressed and probed but the hosts were happy to drop back and deprive them of space.
 And their conservative approach almost paid dividends.
 Ulan Konysbaev rattled the woodwork with an extraordinary strike, before Neuer made an acrobatic save to deny Heinrich Schmidtgal.

-But the two chances seemed to wake up Germany, who charged up the other end and added a third through Muller after some neat build-up play from Ozil and Gotze to secure the victory.
+The two chances seemed to wake up Germany, which charged up the other end and added a third through Muller after some neat build-up play from Ozil and Gotze.